British royal family to celebrate its 1st same-sex wedding

-Just months after Prince Harry married American actress Meghan Markle, the extended British royal family will have its first same-sex wedding.
+Just over a month after Prince Harry married American actress Meghan Markle, the extended British royal family will have its first same-sex wedding.

 Lord Ivar Mountbatten, a distant cousin of Queen Elizabeth II, will marry his partner, James Coyle, later this summer.